Reemu04/cryto-currency-app/README.md

 # Cryptoverse - Explore the World of Cryptocurrency

-**This is a cryptocurrency app.I have made useing React and multiple APIs powered by https://rapidapi.com.**
+**This is a cryptocurrency app.I have made using React and multiple APIs powered by https://rapidapi.com.**
 Using React Chart Js in this project .
 For designing Used Ant Design